Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

 Explicitly lists use cases: 'find metrics matching pattern', 'metric ingestion volume', 'what metrics are configured'.
-Lacks explicit when-not-to-use or alternatives, but the examples provide clear guidance.
+However, it does not specify when not to use or mention alternatives.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.